sarang-IITKgp/sarang-IITKgp.github.io/offered_projects_raw.md

 ## Microwave-photonics and wave-matter interactions

 I am looking for motivated and hardworking students to work with me on interesting and challenging research projects.
-This page consists of a list of projects in which I am actively looking for students at M.Tech and M.Tech+Ph.D. level.
+This page consists of a list of projects in which I am actively looking for students at M.Tech.+Ph.D. and M.Tech. level.
 Before proceeding to the offered projects, please carefully read the following expectations from prospective students.

 1. At least **40 hours of work per week** is expected after the completion of course work.
 2. You will have to **submit one weekly report every week** and **one monthly** report every month.
 These reports must be in a prescribed format and prepared strictly in **LaTeX only**.